 Government Code Sections 54954 et seq. and 7920.000 et seq.

-An agenda shall be posted adjacent to the place of meeting as well as on the district’s website at least 72 hours prior to the meeting time for regular meetings.
+An agenda shall be posted in a location physically accessible 24 hours per day as well as on the district’s website at least 72 hours prior to the meeting time for regular meetings.
 The agenda shall include a brief description of each item of business to be transacted or discussed at the meeting.
 If requested, the agenda shall be provided in appropriate alternative formats so as to be accessible to persons with a disability.

 No business may be acted on or discussed which is not on the agenda, except when one or more of the following apply: